The Sony Make Believe MDR-EX10LP Earbuds excel in their punchy mid range. But they suffer from weak bass as well as treble response.

 Sony provides three pairs (small, medium, and large) rubber silicone ear tips.
 They are color coded for easy matching of sizes between left and right ears.

-Low Cost but Okay Quality
+The Sony MDR EX10LP Make Believe Earbuds are Low Cost but Okay Quality

 90-day Limited Warranty